UMaine CBE Overview

-The Department of Chemical and Biological Engineering (CHB) at the University of Maine has two strong undergraduate programs for a B.S. degree in Chemical Engineering and a B.S. in Bioengineering.
-We also have active graduate programs for M.S. in both Chemical and Biological Engineering and a flexible Ph.D. degree program in Chemical Engineering.
+The Department of Chemical and Biological Engineering (CHB) at the University of Maine has two strong undergraduate programs for a B.S. degree in Chemical Engineering and a B.S. in Biomedical Engineering.
+We also have active graduate programs for M.S. in both Chemical and Biomedical Engineering and a flexible Ph.D. degree program in Chemical Engineering.
 In addition, the Department offers a Fifth-Year Certificate in Pulp and Paper Management.

 Our Chemical Engineering and Bioengineering undergraduate programs at UMaine aim to provide a broadly based education together with a thorough training in the principles of chemical engineering and bioengineering.
 A sound foundation in science (physics, chemistry and/or biology and mathematics) is required; much of your time during the first two years will be devoted to these subjects.
 During the junior year the focus shifts towards “engineering science” courses.
 Process modeling/simulation and design are emphasized during the final year of the program.
 In addition to the technical training in chemical engineering or bioengineering, there is considerable emphasis on communications skills, teamwork, and computer proficiency throughout the program.